Welcome

 Students & Researchers

 Want to understand ML systems deeply, not just use them superficially.
-If you’ve wondered “how does that actually work?”, this is for you.
+If you have wondered “how does that actually work?”, this is for you.

 ML Engineers